-- proposes to deliver this through three overarching objectives; Improving Services for Customers, Leading Differently and Financial Viability. - 3.4 The Business Plan has been externally validated by Chartered Institute of Housing with independent treasury management advice received from Sector Treasury Services Ltd. The Plan has been based on stock condition survey information which was independently updated and validated by Michael Dyson Associates in October 2011.
-Financial, risk and other cost data have also been assessed through a peer challenge session with another Local Authority. - 3.5 The Business Plan maintains the current Warwick District Council refurbishment and service standards.
-It assumes circa £398m capital and revenue repairs expenditure over the 30 year period.
-The average capital expenditure for each property over 30 years equates to £31,524. - 3.6 The plan projects a healthy position for the HRA account, given that the balances do not fall below a pre-set minimum balance of £1.25m.
-After year 20 potential repayment of debt is fully provided for and available balances start accumulating to £67m in year 30 within the plan. - 3.7 All capital expenditure identified in the stock condition survey is met, as demonstrated in the graph below:
+- 3.2 The Council has one unifying purpose, "To make Warwick District, a great place to live, work and visit, where we aspire to build sustainable, safe, stronger and healthier communities".
+The Housing Business Plan sets out the strategic purpose of the housing landlord service to deliver this through three overarching objectives; Improving Services for Customers, Leading Change Positively and Financial Viability. - 3.3 The Business Plan has been externally validated by Chartered Institute of Housing with independent treasury management advice received from Sector Treasury Services Ltd. The Plan has been based on 30 year stock condition survey information which was independently updated and validated by Michael Dyson Associates in October 2011.
+The average cost of the Business Plan for years 31 to 50 have been based on the average 30 year cost extrapolated forward.
+Financial, risk and other cost data have also been assessed through a peer challenge session with another Local Authority. - 3.4 The Business Plan maintains the current Warwick District Council refurbishment and service standards.
+It assumes circa £60m in today's prices capital and revenue repairs expenditure over the 50 year period.
+The average capital expenditure for each property over 50 years equates to £77,000. - 3.5 The plan projects a healthy position for the HRA account, given that the balances do not fall below a pre-set minimum balance of £1.25m.
+In the absence of any new housing development the plan has the capacity to repay debt by year 21 with balances accumulating to £420m in year 50 within the plan.